Dan503/react-time-input-polyfill/README.md

 In version 1, you would import the polyfill utils from here:

-`@time-input-polyfill/react/dist/timePolyfillUtils.js`.
+`react-time-input-polyfill/dist/timePolyfillUtils.js`.

-That doesn't exist anymore, you need to import from here instead now:
+In version 2, you will need to import from here instead now:

 `@time-input-polyfill/utils/npm/time-input-polyfill-utils.min.js`